-The following section covers a recap of the general parameterisation of the methodology.
-The mathematical formulization of the three metrics used in the PACTA analysis. (i) The technology mix. (ii) the volume production trajectory and (iii) the emission intensity metric.
-For (i) a portfolio weighted approach is applied to obtain portfolio level results, both an unweighted and a weighted approach can be used for (ii).
-Client level results are given unweighted, i.e. in absolute terms (production, emission intensity). (sections 1.11).
-For (iii) result are only given at the portfolio level where again a portfolio weighted approach is used.
-For (i) and (ii) a description of how the portfolio, corporate economy (market) benchmark and company level results are given in this section.
-A description of how the scenario targets is calculated using the market share approach (section 1.10) and a trajectory approach to alignment is given for both (i) and (ii).
-For (iii) a convergence approach to alignment is applied. (section 1.12) This is described in a separate section.
+The following section provides a recap of the general parameterization of the methodology.
+It provides for the mathematical formulization of the three metrics used in the PACTA analysis, namely (i) the technology mix, (ii) the volume production trajectory, and (iii) the emission intensity metric.
+For the technology mix a portfolio-weighted approach is applied to obtain portfolio level results.
+For the volume production trajectory, both an unweighted and a weighted approach can be used for portfolio level results, however client level results are given unweighted, i.e. in absolute terms (production, emission intensity) (see section 1.11).
+For the emissions intensity metric results are only given at the portfolio level where again a portfolio weighted-approach is used.
+For the technology mix and the volume production trajectory, a description of how the portfolio, corporate economy (market) benchmark and company level results are calculated are given in this section.
+A description of how the trajectory approach to alignment is given for both the technology mix and the volume production trajectory.
+For the emissions intensity metric a convergence approach to alignment is applied (see Section 1.12).
+This is described in a separate section.

-For simplifying this section "production" is used for both "production" as well as "production capacity" (which is used in the power sector)
+For the purposes of simplification, "production" is used for both "production" as well as "production capacity" (which is used in the power sector).

-2.1 Technology Mix
+2.2 Technology Mix

 The climate transition requires a transition from high-carbon technologies to low-carbon technologies.
-Assessing the technology mix within a sector and how it is changing over time is thus an important analysis to assess this transition compatibility of micro-economic actors.
+Assessing the technology mix within a sector and how it is changing over time thus helps us analyze the transition compatibility of micro-economic actors.

-The analysis focuses on the changes in the technology used to produce the sector's given output (e.g. shift from coal-fuelled to renewable-fuelled power generation), and on changes in the nature of the output itself (e.g. shift from combustion engines to electric vehicles).
+The analysis focuses on the changes in the technology used to produce the sector's given output (e.g. shift from coal-fueled to renewable-fueled power generation), and on changes in the nature of the output itself (e.g. shift from combustion engines to electric vehicles).

 Results take the form of a distribution across technologies (i.e. fuel mix or production mix), which in the case of portfolio-level results (as opposed to company-level results) are weighted by the portfolio's capital allocation across counterparties, reflecting how the portfolio is invested across technologies.
-In the case of company level results this mix is unweighted. (section 1.10)
+In the case of company level results this mix is unweighted (Section 1.10).

-It measures the bank's relative exposure to the economic activities that are impacted by the transition to a low-carbon economy.
+The technology mix analysis measures the bank's relative exposure to the economic activities that are impacted by the transition to a low-carbon economy.
 It is a function of how dispersed the investor's portfolio is across companies, and how dispersed these companies' activities are across technologies.